tucaz/linux-hardening/README.md

 ```

 Since I'm already using the default port `9000` for another application the new port needs to be specified in `docker-compose.yml`.

+## Troubleshooting

+If the installation takes forever it might be a sympton that it can't connect to the databse.
+After a while the install process will raise and error specifying if that's the case.
+Verify:

+- `pg_hba.conf` is correctly configured to allow user/database/docker ip
+- `postgresql.conf` has the listener correctly configured based on the docker interface/network that is being used
+- Verify that docker didn't create a new network that is not authorized by running `docker inspect container_id`

+When installing GitHub from Sentry make sure that:

+1. You put the correct GitHub application name.
+It is not what you type as a name, but the URL it generates.
+For example: "My Integration" becomes "my-integration".
+2. You replace new lines with `\n\` in private_key so it is all one string line
+3. If it doesn't work you can access Sentry log by using `sudo docker attach conainer_name`
+4. If you see a `ValueError` it means that your PRIVATE_KEY has problems.
+It could be lack of `\n` or try using double quotes `"` in config.yml instead of single quotes
+5. References [R34] and [R35] are your friends

  # Ubuntu environment variables